christopher-ward/SCIP-Accessibility/index.md

    - The Firefox Inspector can also display a simulated view of various mobile versions of a site just like in Chrome DevTools, with a slightly different User Interface
       - Access the "Responsive Design Mode" feature at the top right of the open Inspector, shown as an image of two Mobile Devices, or rectangles, overlapping
         - It is right next to the "Customize Developer Tools and Get Help" button shown as three dots in a horizontal line
-   - More information about Firefox Developer Tools can be found in [the Firefox DevTools User Docs](https://firefox-source-docs.mozilla.org/devtools-user/#:~:text=You%20can%20open%20the%20Firefox,%2B%20Opt%20%2B%20I%20on%20macOS.){:target="_blank" rel="noopener"}{:target="_blank" rel="noopener"}
+   - More information about Firefox Developer Tools can be found in [the Firefox DevTools User Docs](https://firefox-source-docs.mozilla.org/devtools-user/#:~:text=You%20can%20open%20the%20Firefox,%2B%20Opt%20%2B%20I%20on%20macOS.){:target="_blank" rel="noopener"}

 #### WebAIM Web Accessibility Evaluation Tool
 - [WAVE](https://wave.webaim.org/) is a very effective interactive tool for checking the overall accessibility of a webpage.